nastylion/Pref/README.md

 If you do the init asynchronously there is a helper lambda `singleChange` that is executed once when the value is loaded
 ```
+//everytime the app starts a counter will be incremented and stored back in shared preference
 private val counter = "appStarts".asPref(0).run { singleChange { set(it + 1) } }
 ```

 ###### Live Data
 Using a shared preference `Pref<T>` as `LiveData<T>` is made very easy. `Pref<T>.asLiveData()` returns a `MutableLiveData<T>` that is updated when the shared preference value changes.
 If you change the value of the LiveData object the shared preference will be updated asynchronously.

-This can be helpful when you are using it in combindation with Android Two-Way-Binding of you UI elements.
+This can be very sexy when you are using it in combindation with Android Two-Way-Binding of you UI elements.
+With a single line of code you load and store UI updates in shared preference
 ```
 class MyViewModel: ViewModel() {
  //Holds a MutableLiveData<Boolean> that is set as soon as the shared pref is read on a workerthread